-These BBQ pulled pork nachos are loaded with extra protein making this appetizer favorite suitable for a main meal.
-Easy pulled pork, your favorite BBQ sauce, roasted corn, cheese, and more make this dish TOTAL comfort food.
+These BBQ pulled pork nachos are loaded with extra protein making this appetizer favorite suitable for a main meal, too.
+Easy and flavorful pulled pork, your favorite BBQ sauce, roasted corn, cheese, and more make this dish TOTAL comfort food.

-One of my favorite indulgences when I'm out to eat is sharing a plate of nachos with my husband as our main dish.
-We always add an optional protein to make it a little more substantial and dinner-worthy.
+One of my favorite indulgences when I'm out to eat with my husband is sharing a plate of nachos as our main dish.
+We always add an optional protein, usually grilled chicken, to make it a little more substantial and dinner-worthy.

 Lately we've been eating nachos at home more often, especially now that I make a point to remember that it's an excellent choice for using up leftover meat.
 Well, that and the fact that we moved 2,000 miles away from our very favorite restaurant nachos, but still.

 Since my slow cooker pulled pork makes 10-ish servings and we're a household of two, leftover portions frequently make an appearance on nachos.
 Sometimes it's good to switch up the usual chicken/salsa/guacamole routine, you know?

 At its base you'll need three foundational ingredients for this recipe: tortilla chips, pulled pork, and cheese.